karl-johan-grahn/phd_topic_ideas/content/algorithmic_management.md

 * The Editors of Encyclopaedia Britannica (2025).
 Al-Khwarizmi | Biography & Facts.
 Encyclopedia Britannica. `https://www.britannica.com/biography/al-Khwarizmi`

 ## Method

+Different perspectives to look at this problem:

+* As a change management issue
+* Compare with history how similar changes were received

 * Use opportunity cost approach for different algorithm situations